Classic Iced White Tea

 - Brew the White Tea

-Heat the water to 75–80°C (167–176°F) — never boil.
+Heat the water to 75–80°C. Never boil.
 Add the white tea bags and steep for 3–4 minutes.
-Remove the tea bags without squeezing and let the tea cool to lukewarm.
-The tea should be pale, clean, and softly aromatic. - Infuse Lemon Aroma
+Remove the tea bags without squeezing.
+The tea should be pale, clean, and softly aromatic — with nothing else in this recipe to mask a misstep, the brewing precision here matters more than in almost any layered preparation in this collection. - Cool the Tea

-While the tea is still warm, stir in 1½ tablespoons of honey until fully dissolved.
+While the tea is still slightly warm, stir in 1½ tablespoons of honey until fully dissolved.
 Taste and add up to ½ tablespoon more only if needed.
-This drink should stay light and dry, never sweet. - Chill
+This drink should stay light and dry, never sweet — the honey’s only job here is to round the tea’s faintest edge, not to introduce any defined sweetness. - Cool Completely

-Fill glasses with ice and pour over the chilled classic iced white tea. and optionally garnish with lemon peel twists.
+Fill glasses with ice and pour over the chilled classic iced white tea.
+Garnish with lemon peel twists if desired.
+Serve cold, pale, delicate, and clean.

 *Notes :